-When it comes to earning frequent flyer miles, there are lots of small things you can do almost every day that add up over time.
-Last week, I showed you a few simple things I do that bring in around 25,000 miles every year.
+When it comes to earning frequent flyer miles, there are lots of small things you can do almost every day that add up over time—like this strategy that brings in around 25,000 miles each year.

 But the real fortunes—the big paydays—take a little more careful planning.
 They’re more work, but they pay off handsomely when they’re well executed.

-100,000 new miles in one of your accounts overnight (4 trips across the Atlantic!) is quite a fun thing to wake up to.
+100,000 new miles in one of your accounts overnight (multiple trips across the Atlantic) is quite a fun thing to wake up to.

 The strategies you can use to find big paydays like these come and go on a regular basis, usually because achieving them means exploiting an unintended rule that’s quickly changed or operating in some other type of administrative gray area.

 To be sure, nothing you’ll learn here is illegal.
 Instead, these are strategies that most people ignore because they’re perceived to be either too hard, too risky, or they just don’t work.